The Blog Social

 What’s the fastest Pinterest strategy to get consistent Pinterest traffic?

 Post consistently (5-10 new pins per week), use keywords in every title and description, and pin to relevant boards.
-Pair that with these formulas and you'll see growth.
+Pair that with these formulas, and you’ll see growth.

 How does this fit into a long-term Pinterest marketing strategy?